 PIN by Another Name

 American Express gift cards do not come with numbers identified as a PIN.
-Instead, they come with a four-digit number American Express calls a Customer Security Code.
-The CSC is on the card front directly above the 15 digit card number.
+Instead, they come with a four-digit number American Express calls a Card Security Code.
+The CID is on the card front directly above the 15 digit card number.
 Discover gift cards use a three digit number it calls the Customer Identification Number, which is located on the back of the card.

 Gift cards issued by department stores typically have a PIN.
 It is usually found on the back of the card underneath an area that must be scratched off to view.
 For example, this is where you can find the PIN for Aeropostale, REI, Sephora and Ulta gift cards.
 This scratch-off area helps prevent the number from being stolen before the card is authorized.
-Some Walmart gift cards don't come with PINs.
-You'll only be able to use these gift cards in the store, since Walmart.com requires a PIN as an additional security measure.
+Some Walmart gift cards come with PINs, however, if you want to use a gift card without a pin, you'll only be able to use them in the store and not online, since Walmart.com requires a PIN as an additional security measure.

 If an electronic gift card comes with a PIN, it's listed in the email with the card number.
 If the retailer allows cardholders to choose their own PIN, the instructions to do it are in the email and on the retailer's website.
 Choosing a PIN can usually be done online or over the phone.